MHadiab/Food_App/README.md

     ```

 2.  **Install dependencies:**
-    The project can be built using Maven or Gradle.
+    The project can be built using Maven.
 Dependencies (like Hibernate and the SQLite driver) will be downloaded automatically.

 3.  **Run the project:**
     After a successful build, run the application.
 The SQLite database file will be created automatically on the first run.